 Engineers who pursue management positions generally do so after many years of employment as technical staff.
 Some may already possess master's degrees in engineering, but lack the management skills necessary to lead.
 It is not uncommon for employers to help potential engineering managers go back to school to earn a Master of Engineering Management (MEM) degree at the company's expense.
 Courses covered in an MEM degree include corporate finance, marketing, statistics and accounting, along with courses in operations management and risk analysis.
 Due to the ever-changing nature of engineering, these managers must also remain open to pursuing additional coursework to stay current with developing technologies.

-According to the May 2012 U.S. Bureau of Labor Statistics (BLS) employment statistics, engineering managers accounted for about 178,110 jobs across the nation.
-Although salaries varied by expertise and seniority, the annual median salary for these workers was $117,000 in May 2012.
-Job opportunities for architectural and engineering managers are expected to grow by around nine percent from 2010 to 2020, according to the government statistics (www.bls.gov).
+According to the 2016 U.S. Bureau of Labor Statistics (BLS) employment statistics, architectural and engineering managers accounted for about 180,100 jobs across the nation.
+Although an engineering management degree salary varies by expertise and seniority, the annual median salary for these workers was $140,760 in May 2018.
+Job opportunities for architectural and engineering managers are expected to grow by around six percent from 2016 to 2026, according to the government statistics.
 However, due to outsourcing, many engineering jobs are expected to be sent abroad, leaving fewer employees to be managed, thus increasing competition for management positions.
-Those with excellent technical, communication and business skills should find the best management job opportunities.
+Those with excellent technical, communication, and business skills should find the best management job opportunities.

 Career Information for Engineering Managers

 The primary job of an engineering manager is to determine and execute the technical objectives set forth by top company executives or government leaders.
-These objectives can include conducting scientific research, developing emergent technologies and seeking to improve existing processes.
-They achieve their goals by preparing detailed engineering plans that identify troublesome technical areas and possible solutions.
-They then employ their management skills to guide and supervise subordinate technicians, engineers and scientists to achieve company or governmental objectives.
+These may include conducting scientific research, developing emergent technologies, and seeking to improve existing processes.
+They prepare detailed engineering plans that identify troublesome technical areas and possible solutions, then employ their management skills to guide and supervise subordinate technicians, engineers, and scientists to achieve company or governmental objectives.